ZoranStojsavljevic/imx6-sabre-automotive-bsp/README.md

     Debian:
     ARCH=arm CROSS_COMPILE=arm-none-eabi- make -j8

-## Place u-boot.imx or SPL and u-boot.img on SD card
+## Place SPL and u-boot.img OR u-boot.imx on SD card

-In Sabre board case, u-boot.imx will not be generated as this board supports SPL.
+For the Sabre board case, u-boot.imx will not be generated as this board supports SPL.
 Two files are generated: SPL and u-boot.img.

 In order to flash the SD card!

-SPL should reside at offset 1024B of the SD card.
-To put it there, do:
+SPL should reside at offset 1024KB (1MB) of the SD card.
+To put it there, issue the following commands:

     $ sudo dd if=SPL of=/dev/sdb bs=1k seek=1; sync
     (Note - the SD card node may vary, so adjust this as needed).

-    - Flash the u-boot.img image into the SD card: sudo dd if=u-boot.img of=/dev/sdb bs=1k seek=69; sync
+    Flash the u-boot.img image into the SD card:
+    $ sudo dd if=u-boot.img of=/dev/sdb bs=1k seek=69; sync

-U-boot should reside at offset 1024B of your SD card.
+For the U-boot.imx case, it should reside at offset 1024KB (1MB) of the SD card.
 To put it there, do:

-    $ dd if=u-boot.imx of=/dev/<your-sd-card> bs=1k seek=1
+    $ dd if=u-boot.imx of=/dev/<your-sd-card> bs=1k seek=1; sync
-    $ sync

-Your SD card device is typically something in /dev/sd<X> or /dev/mmcblk<X>.
-Note that you need write permissions on the SD card for the command to succeed, so you might need to su - as root, or use sudo, or do a chmod a+w as root on the SD card device node to grant permissions to users.
+The SD card device is typically something as /dev/sd<X> or /dev/mmcblk<X>.
+Note that there is a need for write permissions on the SD card for the command to succeed, so there is a need to su - as root, or use sudo, or do a chmod a+w as root on the SD card device node to grant permissions to users.

 ## The actual log from the u-boot Sabre Automotive booting: